-The chronic form initially manifests as flatter, reddish-brown, scaling papules that may take months or longer to resolve.
-No treatment has proved effective.
+The chronic form of pityriasis lichenoides initially manifests as flatter, reddish brown, scaling papules that may take months or longer to resolve.